kostenkoserg/kostenko.blog.src/content/blog/2019/10/jax-rs-jersey-thread-leak.md

 }
 ```

-So, after many time of investigation and "heap walking"(paths to GC root) i found few `Executors$DefaultThreadFactory` like
+So, after many times of investigation and "heap walking"(paths to GC root) i found few `Executors$DefaultThreadFactory` like

 ![jax-rs thread leak](/img/2019-10-thraed-leak-1.png)

 what made me see the code with REST services invocations.
 Something like

 ```java
 public void doCall() {
     Client client = ClientBuilder.newClient();